harmptor/Share/README.md

 <details><summary>Line 8: sed</summary>
 <p>

+# sed

-Sed enables regex operations on files.
+sed enables regex operations on files.
 Usually sed outputs to stdout, but

 flag `-i` makes it write to the file it is reading from

 falg `-E` enables extended patterns, used for grouping patterns with `(...)` and later referring to them with `\1` etc.

 flag `-e` is just an identifyer of a regex pattern we wanna apply.
-We use it three times
+We're using it it three times

 ```bash
 sed -i -E